g4challenge/repro-fair-neuro-ds-template/readme.md

 </a>

 ## Context
-This template can serve as common starting point for observational clinical research.
+This template can serve as common starting point for traceable analyses in observational clinical research.
 ## Documentation